awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-create-vpc-source.md

 MediaConnect allows you to create multiple flows with the same name\.
 However, we encourage you to use unique flow names within an AWS Region to help with organization\.
 After you create a flow, you can't change the name\.

 1. For **Availability Zone**, choose **Any** or choose the Availability Zone where your VPC subnet resides\.
 We recommend that you leave this as **Any** and let the service ensure that the Availability Zone is set correctly\.

-1. In the **VPC interface** section, choose **Add VPC interface**\.

-1. For **Name**, specify a name for your VPC interface\.
-The name of the VPC interface must be unique within the flow\.

-1. For **Role ARN**, specify the Amazon Resource Name \(ARN\) of the role that you created when you set up MediaConnect as a trusted service\.

-1. For **VPC**, choose the ID of the VPC that you want to use\.
-**Note**
-If you don't see the VPC that you want in the list, verify that the VPC has been set up in Amazon Virtual Private Cloud and that you have IAM permissions to view the VPC\.

-1. For **Subnet**, choose the VPC subnet that you want MediaConnect to use to set up your VPC configuration\.
-You must choose at least one and can choose as many as you want\.

-1. For **Security groups**, specify the VPC security groups that you want MediaConnect to use to set up your VPC configuration\.
-You must choose at least one security group\.

 1. In the **Source** section, for **Source type**, choose **VPC source**\.